Special Promos | Shooting Lab | PressureTrace | LoadForce | CED Chron | Commercial | View Shopping Cart

 Why Other Systems Did Not Work Well

-Burt Mitchell at Southwest Products has spent several years getting this right.
 We experimented with other systems and determined they all had serious limitations.
 Both the mechanical and electronic strain gage systems were not calibrated to a standard measure.
 This alone would not be a major problem, but electronic systems were also not linear.
 A reading of 100 was not twice the force that produced a reading of 50.

 When a bullet is seated, forces first build until static friction is overcome then the bullet starts to move (not included in above graph).
 As it progresses further into the neck, dynamic friction increases as the contact area between the case neck and the bullet increases.
 When using a standard reloading press, dynamic forces increase until the press reaches the end of its stroke, then force drops off.
 With an arbor press things are more complex.
 The in-line die seating stem bottoms out and adds force rapidly as pictured above.

-Note: LoadForce is calibrated to 250 pounds.
+Note: LoadForce was calibrated to 250 pounds.
 Two hundred pounds of peak recoil force is well beyond the range most shooters find uncomfortable.
 It is unlikely a production rifle will produce recoil that high.
 For example, a hot 30-06 heavy bullet load can produce 175 pounds of force if shot from a light rifle with hard butt plate...and it wll hurt.
 The shooter's build, powder burn rate, rifle weight and stock shape will all affect peak recoil forces.
 For special applications sensors can be provided that will capture forces to 500 pounds calibrated to an accuracy resolution of 2 pounds.

-List of items included with each LoadForce-250™
+List of items that were included with each LoadForce-250™

 Meter pictured above with 4 line LCD display, controls, download port, external power port and calibration key slot.- Compression sensor encased in machined stainless steel anvil.with calibration key.